vta/Managed-and-Tolled-Lanes-Feed-Specification/mtlfs.md

-general_toll_info.json      | Yes           | Describes toll payment methods, min and max tolls, and restrictions toll_signs.json             | Optional      | Describes where the physical toll signs are located toll_periods.json           | Optional      | Describes the name and operational dates and times of the facilities toll_facility.json          | Optional      | Describes the lane types of the facility toll_destination.json       | Yes           | Describes entrances and exits to the facility
+general_toll_info.json      | Yes           | Describes toll payment methods, min and max tolls, and restrictions toll_signs.json             | Optional      | Describes where the physical toll signs are located toll_periods.json           | Optional      | Describes the name and operational dates and times of the facilities toll_status.json           | Optional      | Provides realtime info of the prices and messaging of the toll signs toll_facility.json          | Optional      | Describes the lane types of the facility toll_destination.json       | Yes           | Describes entrances and exits to the facility